 | Level 3: Self-Optimizing Strategy | AI continuously adjusts goals, budgets, and strategies based on business outcomes with minimal oversight | Periodic review and strategic realignment | AI autonomously reallocates budget from low-performing campaigns to high-performers mid-quarter |

-Most organizations implementing agentic marketing today operate at Level 2 — humans set objectives and constraints; AI handles execution.
-Level 3 is emerging but requires significant organizational trust in AI systems.
+Analyst coverage and early production deployments suggest most organizations implementing agentic marketing in 2026 operate at Level 2 — humans set objectives and constraints; AI handles execution.
+Level 3 is emerging but requires organizational trust in AI systems that most teams are still building.

 Why Agentic Marketing Requires an Agentic CDP